-Make a Halloween gingerbread house with autumn colors and Halloween candy — a great autumn activity for kids that doubles as a Halloween decoration, too.
+Make a gingerbread Halloween house with autumn colors and Halloween candy.
+A great seasonal baking activity for kids.

 Did you know that gingerbread houses aren’t just for Christmas?
 We love making them all year round!
 Especially around Halloween, using candy corn and Autumnal candy.